DjSelorm/My-Python-Data-Analysis-Portfolio/README.md

-# python_freeCode_camp_scientific_cert
+# python_freeCode_camp_
+ This repository showcases my proficiency in Python through a collection of final-challenge projects from freeCodeCamp.
+Spanning scientific computing, data analysis, machine learning fundamentals, web scraping, and automation, each folder represents hands-on work from over 300 hours of coursework and real-world problem solving.

+What You’ll Find
+- Scientific Computing files leveraging NumPy, SciPy,atplotlib, seaborn, pandas etc
+- Data Analysis files built with Pandas, Matplotlib, and real datasets.

- Learning/Reveiwing python at freecodecamp from february 2025. includes challenging coding projects, thats demonstrate that a good foundational knowledge has been obtained using python and python libraries(eg numpy, matplotlib, seaborn, pandas etc). good luck! it's fun so far! let's go!!
+These demonstrate that a good foundational knowledge has been obtained using python

+good luck!
+let's go!!